-This plan also confirms The Telford Langley School is compliant with the JCQ regulation (section 5.3, General Regulations for Approved Centres 2021-22) that the centre has in place a written examination contingency plan which covers all aspects of examination administration.
-This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
+This plan also confirms The Telford Langley School is compliance with the JCQ General Regulations for Approved Centre (section 5.3) that the centre has in place

+• a written examination contingency plan which covers all aspects of examination administration.
+This will allow members of the senior leadership team to act immediately in the event of an emergency or where the head of centre, examinations officer or SENCo is absent at a critical stage of the examination cycle.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.
+The potential impact of a cyber-attack should also be considered.